sxw022020/BookMyHotel-Backend/Notes.md

     }
     ```
 5. `@PostMapping`
     - Equal to `@RequestMapping(method = RequestMethod.
 POST)`
     - Maps HTTP POST requests to a specific controller method.
         - `@PostMapping("/authenticate/host")`
 6. `@RequestBody`
     - Indicates that the parameter of a controller method should be bound to the body of the HTTP request.
     - Spring will automatically ***deserialize*** the request body into an instance of the parameter type.
     - This is useful when the HTTP request contains data in a specific format such as JSON, XML, or form data.
 7. `@RestController`
     - Combines the `@Controller` and `@ResponseBody` annotations, making it easier to create RESTful web services.
     - Indicates that the class is a controller that handles HTTP requests and returns the response as a JSON, XML or any other representation.
-8.
+8. `@Entity`
+    - Marks a Java class as a persistent entity, meaning that it can be mapped to a corresponding table in a relational database.
+9. `@Table(name = "xxx")`
+    - Table name for a persistent entity.
+10. `@Id`
+    - Defines primary key of a persistent entity.
+11. ``